Friday, December 7, 2012

 Actors on log (forground) and man in suit (background)

-Man in suit holding doll (foreground) and location shot (background)
+Man in suit holding doll (foreground) and location shot (background).
+Note that you can see the waterfall through Kong's head.

 Man on stage (foreground) and man in suit on set (background)